Skip to main content

 • Use color-scheme: dark to improve native input styling in dark mode

-• Avoid changing layout-related properties (like display, position) unless necessary
+• Avoid changing layout-related properties (like display, position) without a strong reason

 Live demo